World’s largest virtual agentic engineering & quality conference

 Bugs can enter at any point in the Software Development Life Cycle, and dynamic testing only catches the ones that fail at runtime.

 The bug life cycle, also called the defect life cycle, is the workflow a defect follows from discovery to closure.
 It starts the moment a tester logs the issue and ends only when a verifier confirms the fix and the defect cannot reproduce.
-Each state in the cycle has a specific owner, a defined entry condition, and a defined exit condition, which is what makes the cycle auditable.
+Each state has a specific owner, a defined entry condition, and a defined exit condition, which is what makes the cycle auditable.

 Some teams describe the bug life cycle in phases, others in stages; the terms are used interchangeably.
 A common grouping bundles the 9 stages into 3 phases: